 I found that while eating, always make it a point to sit on one of the bigger tables which usually leads to fellow cruisers joining you (or you can go sit with them if they are already on a big table with free seats).

-By choosing a room with a balcony you not only make your small cabins feel and look more significant, but the balcony comes in real handy when you want to simply get out of your bed and drink your morning tea as the sun rises and warms you up for an exciting day ahead.
-It is always worth the extra money.
+By choosing a room with a balcony you not only make your small cabins feel and look more significant, but the extra space comes in real handy when you want to simply get out of your bed and drink your morning tea as the sun rises and warms you up for an exciting day ahead.
+It is totally worth the extra money.

 I’ve found cruising to be an excellent way of spending a vacation.
-Imagine a theme-park, a group bus tour – because you spend a day at a port usually -, and a hotel stay all rolled into one.
+Imagine a theme-park, a group bus tour, and a hotel stay all rolled into one.
 There’s something for everyone and for all ages.
 So, if you have any reservations about being on the sea, it’s time to let go of them and enjoy a one of a kind experience.

-OH! and to avoid more blunders on a cruise, have a read through this fantastic post that will guide you further on what to do or not do … Cruise Ship Blunders: Lessons Learned.
+OH! and to avoid more blunders on a cruise, have a read through this fantastic post that will guide you further on what not do … Cruise Ship Blunders: Lessons Learned.